 Hiring is among the most critical decisions your company makes, but its importance can lead to paralysis in the recruitment process.
 With an understanding of the key attributes you’re looking for in a candidate and an organized, targeted approach, you can nab the best talent quickly without suffering hirer’s remorse.

-You’ll have a hard time hiring the best talent with a strong compensation package.
+You’ll have a hard time hiring the best talent without a strong compensation package.
 Find out how your salary ranges stack up with our annual Salary Guides.